Dispersion Plot ()

 Dispersion the plot dispersion value

-Plot a plot showing where they cropped up, where the left edge of the plot represents the beginning of the text file ("Once upon a time" for example) and the right edge is at the end ("happily ever after".
-Though not in the case of Romeo and Juliet.).
+Plot a plot showing where they cropped up, where the left edge of the plot represents "Once upon a time" and the right edge is "happily ever after".

 Here we see a plot of "O" and another of "AH" from the play Romeo and Juliet.
-They are on separate lines because there were 2 search-words.
+They are on 2 separate lines because there were 2 search-words.
 There are more "O" exclamations than "AH"s.
+There is a "ruler" splitting the display into 8 segments, and the status bar tells us each segment represents about 3150 running words of the play.

 If you don't see as many marks as the number of hits, that'll be because the hits came too close together for the amount of screen space in proportion to your screen resolution.
 You can stretch the plot by dragging the top right edge of it.
 You can export the plot using Save As and can get your spreadsheet to make graphs etc, as explained here.

 Each plot window is dependent on the concordance from which it was derived.
 If you close the original concordance down, it will disappear.
 You can Print the plot.
-There's no Save option for the plot alone but you can of course save the concordance itself.
-You can Copy to the clipboard (Ctrl+C) and then put it into a word processor as a graphic, using Paste Special.
+There's no Save option because the data come from a concordance which you should Save, or Print to File.
+You can Copy to the clipboard (Ctrl-Ins) and then put it into a word processor as a graphic, using Paste Special.